Burnett Park

 About the Location

-Burnett Park has a long-standing tradition associated with the holiday season.
-In 1937, the park's first community Christmas tree was installed, initiating an annual celebration of the Christmas tree lighting that continues to this day.
-This event has become a cherished part of Fort Worth's holiday festivities.
+Come December, Burnett Park continues a tradition that dates back to 1937 when the first community Christmas tree was installed.
+The annual tree lighting has since become a cherished part of Fort Worth's holiday celebrations.

 All Features & Facilities